-*Thanks to its secluded location in the mountains of Bavaria, the palace was not destroyed during the second world war.
+*Thanks to its secluded location in the mountains of Bavaria, the Palace was not destroyed during the Second World War.

-Neuschwanstein Castle, is it worth a visit?
+So, is Neuschwanstein worth a visit?

 Still, it is well worth making the effort for a day trip to Neuschwanstein.
 It can be reached by train or car from Munich.
-A whole day is needed to spend at the Location.
+A whole day is needed to spend at the location.
 The Royal Castle of Hohenschwangau is also available for viewing and if you can fit it in, it is well worth a visit too.
 Hohenschwangau was built by King Ludwig’s parents.
-Without further-a-due, we hope you enjoy the Neuschwanstein Castle photos.
-We have taken on the two visits we have made to this amazing castle in the mountains of Bavaria.
+Without further-a-due, we hope you enjoy the Neuschwanstein Castle photos we have taken on the two visits we have made to this amazing castle in the mountains of Bavaria.
 (The winter pictures were taken by a friend in Munich)

 Family Travel Tip: There are horse and carridge rides available to and from the castle.
 The line to get on going up to the castle is long and the wait can be very long.
 It is much easier to catch the horse ride down the hill.
 Our kids loved this part of the visit but then again what kid doesn’t like horse and cart rides!

 Take a magical 2-hour train journey into the Bavarian alpine countryside and learn about the mystery and legends of mad King Ludwig II of Bavaria.
 Visit his fairytale castle of Neuschwanstein and enjoy sweeping views of the surroundings.
 For more information and bookings click HERE.